Hedera Helix/ English Ivy – Plant

 English Ivy does not need fertilizers to thrive, but it enhances the growth rate of the plant.
 In general, your Ivy requires an equal amount of nitrogen and potassium, and phosphorous (15-15-15) for growth.
 You can use a soluble fertilizer and sprays the same to your ivy bi-monthly or monthly.

-English Ivy is a herb and does not have any significant toxic issues.
+Hedera Helix is a herb and does not have any significant toxic issues.
 However, it can be mildly toxic if taken orally for some people.
 The leaves can also result in an allergic reaction for some people upon touching.